Hopalonger/CutSheetCreator/Readme.md

 just to keep track of it.
 Then move the file into the Input folder of the Program

-4. **Running the Program** - to run the program it is very straight forward, all it takes is running `python loop.py` and it will find all of the files and process them into the reports
+4. **Running the Program** - to run the program it is very straight forward, all it takes is running `python loop.py -u ONID-USERNAME -p ONID-PASSWORD` and it will find all of the files and process them into the reports.
+Make Sure to replace `ONID-USERNAME` and `ONID-PASSWORD` with your own username and password.

 5. **Understanding output** - Understanding the output of the program can be a bit much, it was designed to be as simple as possible, but still can be alot The termal and main ouput file will display a table that looks like this: